vorushin/sublimetext_python_checker/README.markdown

 - do checks only on opening and saving files
 - checks only Python files
 - checks with pep8 and pyflakes
-- all this in no more than 100 LOC
+- all this in a few screens of code